anotherbhav/temgen/README.md

 # temren
-- Network Template Renderer - A CLI network [tem]plate [ren]derer takes variables (from a JSON) a template (from a JINJA2) and renders the result
+- Network Template Renderer - A CLI network [tem]plate [ren]derer takes variables (from a YAML) a template (from a JINJA2) and smooshes them together and renders the result

 # Getting Started